TheAlgorithms/Python/README.md

 ### Linear
 ![alt text][linear-image]

 **Linear search** or *sequential search* is a method for finding a target value within a list.
 It sequentially checks each element of the list for the target value until a match is found or until all the elements have been searched.
-Linear search runs in at worst linear time and makes at most n comparisons, where n is the length of the list.
+The linear search runs in at the worst linear time and makes at most n comparisons, where n is the length of the list.

 __Properties__
 * Worst case performance    O(n)
 * Best case performance    O(1)
 * Average case performance    O(n)
 * Worst case space complexity    O(1) iterative

 ###### Source: [Wikipedia][linear-wiki]